iitis/ec-qaoa-code/README.md

 ```
 ./xy_experiment_generator.sh
 ```
 This will generate data of appropriate size used in the paper.
 To parallelize the compution, in the bash script we used `&` so that the next command runs after the previous would was _started_.
-This will likely produce to large number of processes for a regular PC.
+This will likely produce large number of processes for a regular PC.
 To surpass overloading the computer, please remove `&`.
 All data

 The commands run through this script takes form
 ```
 python energy_diff_generator.py $VAR $CITYNO 40 1 100 rand $GAMMA
 ```
-where `VAR` is the type of error model used for computation, `CITYNO` is the number of cities, `40` is the number of layers considered, `1` is the number of times a single TSP instances should be considered `100` is the number of different TSP instances, `rand` is the type of angles used (the only option working) and `GAMMA` is the number of noise strength chosen.
+where `VAR` is the type of error model used for computation, `CITYNO` is the number of cities, `40` is the number of layers considered, `1` is the number of times a single TSP instances should be considered `100` is the number of different TSP instances, `rand` is the type of angles used (the only option working) and `GAMMA` indicates the noise strength.

 Furthermore. the script runs
 ```